 Aims of organic farming

-- the responsible use of energy and natural resources
+- responsible use of energy and natural resources;

 Additionally, organic farming rules encourage a high standard of animal welfare and require farmers to meet the specific behavioural needs of animals.